 First European explorers

 Naturalist Ernst Dieffenbach travelled to Mōkau from Taranaki in January 1840.
-Other early European visitors to the region included politician Donald McLean and missionary Richard Taylor in 1845, and geologist Ferdinand Hochstetter in 1859.
+Other early European visitors to the region included missionary Richard Taylor and future politician Donald McLean in 1845, and geologist Ferdinand Hochstetter in 1859.

 Alexander Horsburgh Turnbull, whose books, manuscripts, photographs and paintings formed the basis of the Alexander Turnbull Library in Wellington, started his collection at the age of 17 in 1885 when he purchased James Kerry-Nicholl’s The King Country; or, explorations in New Zealand: A narrative of 600 miles of travel through Maoriland (1884).
 Later Turnbull wrote, ‘This was the first book of my collection’1 on the fly-leaf of the book, which is held by the eponymous library.

-The opening of Te Rohe Pōtae to Europeans in the early 1880s allowed visitors to explore the region again.
-British explorer James Kerry-Nicholls travelled throughout what he somewhat romantically described as the ‘forbidden land’ in 1883.2 Dunedin photographer Alfred Burton accompanied surveyor John Rochford and artist Edward Payton on a tour of the region in 1885 and took about 150 photographs of the land and the people.
-These became a significant record of life there at the time.
+The opening of Te Rohe Pōtae to Europeans in the early 1880s allowed visitors to once again explore the region.
+British traveller James Kerry-Nicholls traversed what he somewhat romantically described as the ‘forbidden land’ in 1883.2 Dunedin photographer Alfred Burton accompanied surveyor John Rochfort and artist Edward Payton on a tour of the region in 1885, taking about 150 photographs of the land and the people.
+These are a significant record of life there at the time.